-I have always wanted to learn how to decorate cakes so when I noticed on one of my almost daily trips to Michaels that they were offering Wilton Cake Decorating Classes I immediately signed up.
+I have always wanted to learn how to decorate cakes.
+On one of my almost daily trips to Michaels recently I noticed they were offering Wilton Cake Decorating Classes so I immediately signed up.
 There are 4 courses being offered so I’m going to share some of the cakes I made so you can see how my skills improved with each one.

-Week one the teacher gave us an overview of how to use the various tools, showed us how to make Buttercream Frosting from scratch and how to fill and frost a cake.
-With the theory of course that we would all return the following week with a frosted cake ready to decorate.
+In week one the teacher gave us an overview of how to use the various tools.
+She also showed us how to make buttercream frosting from scratch and how to fill and frost a cake.

 Unfortunately, I ran out of time to finish decorating and roll the icing so that it was beautiful and smooth.
 I’m very happy with how my first attempt turned out though.

 Course 1: 4 weeks. $22.50 (half price) + supplies.
 2 hours each week.
 There is a kit you can purchase with the basic supplies needed for course 1 – from memory it is about $27.
 Then there are extra things that are suggested such as a turntable, roller (I purchased a clay roller for $3.99), extra disposable icing bags and clown picks.
 I had quite a few 40% off coupons so used those over days to purchase all of the supplies I needed plus a case to keep everything in.